-When it comes to makeup, I prefer a less-is-more approach, so when heavy-duty contouring, the makeup technique to make the face appear more angular, started getting some buzz in the beauty world, I initially took a pass.
-But when I learned that contouring done right can lift the jawline, make sagging cheeks appear fuller and make those deep, pesky ‘smile lines’ that run from the side of your nose to the corner of your mouth look less prominent, I decided to give it a try.
+When it comes to makeup, I prefer a less-is-more approach, so when heavy-duty contouring, the makeup technique to make a face appear more angular, started getting some buzz in the beauty world, I initially took a pass.
+But I learned that right contouring can lift the jawline, make sagging cheeks appear fuller, and make those deep, pesky ‘smile lines that run from the side of your nose to the corner of your mouth look less prominent; I decided to give it a try.

-Though I am still not a fan of heavy-handed contouring à la Kim Kardashian, I have discovered a few contouring tricks that can help lift the face and bring back some of the definition we lose as we age.
-There are lots of detailed tutorials about this on YouTube, but for those of you who want a contouring lite version, here’s a quick, minimal-fuss lesson on how to contour your 40+ face.
+Though I am still not a fan of heavy-handed contouring à la Kim Kardashian, I have discovered a few contouring tricks that can help lift the face and bring back some of the definitions we lose as we age.
+There are many detailed tutorials about this on YouTube, but for those who want a contouring lite version, here’s a quick, minimal-fuss lesson on how to contour your 40+ face.

 1. Start with a Primer

-If you are serious about contouring, I recommend you first apply a primer to bare skin.
+If you are serious about contouring, I recommend applying a primer to bare skin.
 Primers, which usually contain silicone, provide a flawless base for your foundation or tinted moisturizer while filling in fine lines, wrinkles and pores.
-I admit I was skeptical when they first arrived on the beauty scene many years ago, but they really do work!
-I have two favorites: Laura Mercier Hydrating Foundation Primer (I have dry skin, so I use the hydrating version, but you can get regular primer too), and the cult-hit Smashbox Photo Finish Foundation Primer.
+I admit I was skeptical when they first arrived on the beauty scene many years ago, but they work!
+I have two favorites: Laura Mercier Hydrating Foundation Primer (I have dry skin, so I use the hydrating version, but you can get regular primer, too) and the cult-hit Smashbox Photo Finish Foundation Primer.

 2. Apply Foundation or Tinted Moisturizer

-It’s your choice, but I’ve heard from a lot of over-40 gals that they prefer a tinted moisturizer to foundation and I have to admit, I’m also on Team Tinted Moisturizer.
-For me, I prefer the natural look and sheer coverage it gives me.
+It’s your choice, but I’ve heard from many over-40 gals that they prefer a tinted moisturizer to the foundation, and I have to admit, I’m also on Team Tinted Moisturizer.
+I like the natural look and sheer coverage it gives me.
 I never feel I look like I’m wearing a mask.
 My favorite is Laura Mercier Tinted Moisturizer in Nude.
-For evening I rely on Bobbi Brown Foundation in Ivory which gives me a little more coverage than a tinted moisturizer.
+For the evening, I rely on Bobbi Brown Foundation in Ivory which gives me a little more coverage than a tinted moisturizer.

 3. Select the Right Brush

-I like to get up and get going in the morning so fiddling around with a gazillion brushes each specific to some little aspect of applying makeup has never been my thing.
-That said, I’ve found that using the right brush for contouring can make a night-and-day difference when it comes to achieving a seamless, realistic finish and keeps you from looking like you’re wearing streaky makeup.
-This is one time when the right brush really is worth it.
+I like to get up and go in the morning, so fiddling around with a gazillion brushes, each specific to some little aspect of applying makeup, has never been my thing.
+That said, I’ve found that using the right brush for contouring can make a night-and-day difference when achieving a seamless, realistic finish and keeps you from looking like you’re wearing streaky makeup.
+This is one time when the right brush is worth it.

 4. Minimize with a Contour Color

-- If your jaw line is sagging a) join the club and b) find where it sags and brush your contour shade just slightly above it and then along the jawline, almost like you’re trying to straighten the droopy line that the saggy part has created.
+- If your jawline is sagging, a) join the club and b) find where it sags and brush your contour shade just slightly above it and then along the jawline, almost like you’re trying to straighten the slack line the saggy part has created.

 - If you have a thick nose and want to slim it down, run your contour shade down along both sides.

-- If all of this seems like a lot of remember, one of the easiest tricks I was taught by a makeup artist was to pretend you were drawing an ‘E or 3’ on your face.
+- If all of this seems like a lot to remember, one of the easiest tricks a makeup artist taught me was to pretend you were drawing an ‘E or 3’ on your face.
 So, starting with your brush at the center of your forehead and moving right, brush your contour along the perimeter of your face in the shape of the number ‘3’ on the right side of your face.
-Do the same thing on the left side of your face but in the shape of a rounded letter ‘E’.
+Do the same thing on the left side of your face but in the form of a rounded letter ‘E.’

 - the tops of your cheekbones